Employment in the buggy-whip industry is about 0%.

 (McKinsey & Co.)

-Jobs lost to automation statistics from 2017 show that automation is a powerful tool that countries can use to increase their overall productivity, but only if the displaced human workers re-enter the workforce.
+Jobs lost to automation statistics from three years ago show that automation is a powerful tool that countries can use to increase their overall productivity, but only if the displaced human workers re-enter the workforce.
 It is believed that automation alone will not be enough to sustain long-term economic growth.

 There is no doubt that automation is a powerful force for change and that it is already reshaping the world.
 Each technological leap has brought huge disruptions to the way the economy works and the types of jobs that people do.
 And the coming revolution promises to be bigger and more disruptive than any that came before.